pon-rathina-lokesh/CreditCard-Fraud-Detection/README.md

 ---

-⚙️ How to Run This Project

-🚀 How to Run This Project on Google Colab
+🚀 How to Run This Project

 You can run this project directly on Google Colab without installing anything locally.